PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-csharp-quickstart.md

 ---
-title: "Hızlı Başlangıç: Bing Video arama için SDK'sı kullanarak video arayınC#"
+title: 'Quickstart: Search for videos using the SDK for C# - Bing Video Search'
 titleSuffix: Azure Cognitive Services
-description: Bing Video arama için SDK'sı kullanarak video arama istekleri göndermek için bu hızlı başlangıçta kullanmak C#.
+description: Use this quickstart to send video search requests using the Bing Video Search SDK for C#.
 services: cognitive-services
 author: aahill
 manager: nitinme